Table Of Contents

 An experienced FP&A professional will explain the relationship these three have and their particularly crucial yet challenging role in cloud financial management (if you run a SaaS or IT organization).

 Excel macros are a staple of FP&A work.
-In addition to their go-to FP&A tools, experienced candidates will have an intermediate to advanced proficiency in financial modelling using Excel.
-More importantly, the best candidates will describe how they can or have used Excel to uncover opportunities for growth and explain financial performance.
+In addition to their go-to FP&A tools, experienced candidates will have an intermediate to advanced proficiency in financial modeling using Excel.
+More importantly, the best candidates will describe how they can or have used Excel to uncover growth opportunities and explain financial performance.

 Better yet, ask each interviewee to compare Excel to other FP&A solutions such as Vena, CloudZero, Cube, and Anaplan.

-10. What are the three things that would keep you up at night as our company’s CFO or lead FP&A professional right now?
+10. What three things would keep you up at night as our company’s CFO or lead FP&A professional right now?

 Step back and listen as your potential hire gives a high-level overview of your company’s financial status.
 They may also compare your performance to other companies in the same industry.

-You may need to provide some data to help them along or they may have already done the background research in advance (these are the best candidates, depending on the role they are interviewing for, of course).
+You may need to provide some data to help them along, or they may have already done the background research in advance (these are the best candidates, depending on the role they are interviewing for).

 11. What factors are you constantly analyzing as a financial analyst?

-The metrics will mirror the type of businesses or roles they’ve held previously, of course.
-Some key ones to pay attention to include risk exposure, working capital impact, as well as unit costs, such as cost per customer, product, or customer segment in relation to profit margins.
+The metrics will mirror the type of businesses or roles they’ve previously held.
+Some key ones to pay attention to include risk exposure, working capital impact, and unit costs, such as cost per customer, product, or customer segment in relation to profit margins.

 12. Tell us about your favorite Financial Planning and Analysis tools.
 Can you tell me what makes each unique and why that matters to you?

-FP&A tools enable financial analysts to source, analyze, model, and report on data from a variety of sources.
+FP&A tools enable financial analysts to source, analyze, model, and report on data from various sources.
 You can expect to hear different tools from different applicants — perhaps even different from what you expected.

-There is a lot of modelling and presentation involved in FP&A work.
-You want a professional who can communicate the company’s financial picture effectively to stakeholders – even those with little financial background.
+There is a lot of modeling and presentation involved in FP&A work.
+You want a professional who can effectively communicate the company’s financial picture to stakeholders – even those with little financial background.

-14. How do you go about formulating a financial plan for a proposed product or service?
+14. How do you formulate a financial plan for a proposed product or service?

 This is one of the most FP&A interview questions out there, and for good reason.
-A big part of a financial analyst’s job is to leverage data to advise your company and suggest feasible investments, complete with revenue and cost projections.
+A financial analyst’s job is to leverage data to advise your company and suggest feasible investments, complete with revenue and cost projections.

 15. What’s your approach to setting the price of a SaaS product or service, including what type of pricing tiers to develop?

-Pricing your SaaS product is a little different from pricing products and services that don’t require ongoing subscriptions.
-A great response here will explain how to measure various SaaS costs, such as cost of goods sold (COGS).
+Pricing your SaaS product differs slightly from pricing products and services that don’t require ongoing subscriptions.
+A great response here will explain how to measure various SaaS costs, such as the cost of goods sold (COGS).

-Then it’ll correlate those figures with designing profitable pricing that protects your margins without driving customers to cheaper alternatives.
+Then, the candidate will correlate those figures with designing profitable pricing that protects margins without driving customers to cheaper alternatives.

-Drift, MalwareBytes, and Remitly, for example, use CloudZero to measure their unit costs, including cost per customer, per feature, per project, per team, and other granular, actionable information.
+For example, Drift, MalwareBytes, and Remitly use CloudZero to measure their unit costs, including cost per customer, feature, project, and team, as well as other granular, actionable information.

 By knowing how much they spend to support a particular customer, for example, they can dynamically adjust their pricing every billing cycle to protect their margins. to learn how CloudZero can help you set competitive pricing.